Nail Injury Treatment Questions and Answers

-While breaking a nail is often made light of, the truth is that breaking your nail hurts a lot and often requires medical treatment!
 If you have significantly broken or injured your nail, do not hesitate to come to an urgent care facility like ours at Reddy Urgent Care to get it looked at and cared for properly.
-Our board-certified physicians can evaluate the severity of your injury and determine which treatment route is best for you!
+For more information, call us.
+We serve patients from Bixby Knolls Long Beach CA, Jordan CA, Carmelitos CA, Jackson CA, and Lakewood CA.

 How do you fix a broken nail bed?